 23. Qualification of teaching personnel?

-All teachers of German International School are selected with great care and in accordance with the requirements of the position to be filled.
+All teachers of German International Academy are selected with great care and in accordance with the requirements of the position in school.

-In addition to the traditional criteria, such as education, work experience and vocational training, the candidates have to pass several rounds in which their professional and personal skills will be analysed and evaluated.
+In addition to the traditional criteria, such as education, work experience and vocational training, the candidates have to pass several rounds of evaluation in which their professional and personal skills will be analysed and assessed.

-Besides applicants with traditional state examination, we consider employing applicants with relevant professional experience and equivalent qualification such as Special education teachers, Montessori teachers and Master or Bachelor degrees.
+Besides, the traditional state examination qualifications, we consider employing applicants with relevant professional experience.
+We also look for equivalent qualification in Special education, Montessori teaching and Master or Bachelor degrees.

 In addition, our teachers continuously undergo further training.
 Per school year, 4 seminars take place on specific topics, such as 1st Aid refresher, ADHD, Down syndrome, autism, anti-aggression training, autogenic training, “learning to learn”, but also to new scientific findings on the methodology and didactics.
 All employees must participate in at least two of the four seminars.

 Furthermore, teachers have the opportunity to get certified under the quality standards of the Supreme International Education to become a Junior Teacher, Senior Teacher or Executive Teacher.
 The certification programme takes place over a period of approx. 6 months and includes both, a theoretical and a practical part of teaching practices and internships, as well as the completion of a written thesis on a selected topic on the school pedagogy.